THUDM/CogVLM2/README.md

 source model, fine-tuning examples, OpenAI API format calling examples, etc. The specific project structure is as follows, you can click to enter the corresponding tutorial link:

-+ [basic_demo](basic_demo/README_en.md) -Basic calling methods include model inference calling methods such as CLI, WebUI and OpenAI API.
++ [basic_demo](basic_demo/README_en.md) - Basic calling methods include model inference calling methods such as CLI, WebUI and OpenAI API.
 If you are using the CogVLM2 open source model for the first time, we recommend you start here.
 + [finetune_demo](finetune_demo/README_en.md) - Fine-tuning examples, including examples of fine-tuning language models.

+## License

+This model is released under the CogVLM2 [LICENSE](LICENSE.md).
+For models built with Meta Llama 3, please also adhere to the [LLAMA3_LICENSE](LLAMA3_LICENSE.md).